schitresh/system-design/design_patterns/1_creational/3_builder.md

   - This will make the constructor calls ugly

 ## Solution
+- Extract the object construction out of its own class
+  - And move it to separate objects called builders
-- Organize object construction into a set of steps that can be executed on a builder object
+- Organize object construction into a set of steps
+  - That can be executed on a builder object
+- Some steps might require different implementation to build various representations
+  - Walls of a cabin must be built of wood
+  - Walls of a castle walls must be built with stone
-- Create several different builder classes that implement the same set of building steps, but in a different manner
+- Create several different builder classes
+  - That implement the same set of building steps but in a different manner
   - Call only those steps that are necessary for a particular configuration
-- Some steps might require different implementation to build various representations
-- For example, walls of a cabin may be built of wood, but castle walls must be built with stone
-- These builders can be used to produce different kinds of objects

 ### Director
 - We can go further and extract a series of calls to a director class
 - Director class defines the order to execute the building steps
-- And the builder provides the implementation for those steps
+  - While the builder provides the implementation for those steps
+- It extracts the details of product construction from the client code
+  - The client only needs to associate a builder with a director

 ## Example
 ```rb